Files

 The Select Feature Types dialog will open.
 This is the AutoCAD layer selection.
 Select electricity_cable and OK, to generate the workspace.

 It is advisable to use the Import Writer Feature Types option whenever a Smallworld writer is added.
-The Smallworld schema will generally be different to the reader schema, and the correct schema can only be obtained by explicitly importing the Smallworld feature type schema.
+The Smallworld schema will generally be different from the reader schema, and the correct schema can only be obtained by explicitly importing the Smallworld feature type schema.

 8. Save Workspace

-<My Documents>\My FME Workspaces\Smallworld4.fmw
+Save the workspace locally at: <My Documents>\My FME Workspaces\Smallworld4.fmw

 9. Connect Reader and Writer Feature Types